Empirical geodesic graphs and CAT(k) metrics for data analysis: CAT( ) spaces, curvature, diameter and uniqueness of means

 \begin{thm} \begin{itemize} \item[(1)] If $\mathcal{X}$ is CAT($k$), $D_{\rm convex}\geq \pi/(2\sqrt{\max(k,0)})$. \item[(2)] If $\mathcal{X}$ is CAT($k$), $D_{\rm geodesic}\geq \pi/\sqrt{\max(k,0)}$. \item[(3)] If $\mathcal{X}$ is a surface with a constant curvature $k>0$, $D_{L_1}\geq \pi/(2\sqrt{k})$. \end{itemize} \end{thm}

-The proof is given in appendix \ref{proof-diameter}.
+Some parts of Theorem \ref{diam1} are know results.
+See appendix \ref{proof-diameter} for details.
+The proof is also given in appendix \ref{proof-diameter}.
 By Theorem \ref{thm:diameter}(1), $D_{L_\gamma}\geq D_{\rm convex}\geq \pi/(2\sqrt{k})$.
 Thus, a lower curvature $k$ gives a wider area where the intrinsic $L_\gamma$-mean is unique.
 According to Theorem \ref{thm:diameter}(3), this lower bound for $D_{L_1}$ is the best universal upper bound for any $\mathcal{X}$ with CAT($k$) property.